amarasovic/amarasovic.github.io/index.md

 author_profile: true
 ---

-[test link](https://www.anamarasovic.com/) get rid of underline

 I am an Assistant Professor at the [School of Computing](https://www.cs.utah.edu/), University of Utah.
 My primary research interests are at the confluence of **natural language processing (NLP)**, **explainable artificial intelligence (XAI)**, and **multimodality**.
-I am interested in projects that improve **trustworthiness** of AI technologies and human **interaction** with them.
+I am interested in projects that **rigorously validate** AI technologies and those that make huma **interaction** with them **more intuitive**.
+As an example of the former you can see our work on carefully designing benchmarks to

 Previously, I was a Young Investigator at the [Allen Institute for AI](https://allenai.org/) work with [Noah A. Smith](https://nasmith.github.io/) and [Yejin Choi](https://homes.cs.washington.edu/~yejin/).
 During that time I also had a courtesy appointment in the [Paul G. Allen School of Computer Science & Engineering at the University of Washington](https://www.cs.washington.edu/).
 I did my PhD in the [Heidelberg University NLP Group](https://www.cl.uni-heidelberg.de/nlpgroup/, where I was advised by [Anette Frank](https://www.cl.uni-heidelberg.de/~frank/).
 Prior to receiving my PhD in 2019, I completed B.Sc.
 (2013) and M.Sc.
 (2015) in **Mathematics** at the University of Zagreb.
 I grew up in [Omiš, Croatia](https://youtu.be/Cnrjm-Le_vw).

 ---